-(If the Grievance Procedure is not pertinent to the student’s complaint, the Director of Disability Services will recommend the best course of action).
+Note: If the Grievance Procedure is not pertinent to the student’s complaint, the Director of Disability Services will recommend the best course of action.

 Submitting a Grievance

-1. The student should submit his/her complaint in writing to the Associate Dean of Academic Services.
+1. The student should submit their complaint in writing to the Associate Dean of Academic Services.
 The complaint should include:

 - Who was involved